 This guide is intended to be a resource for our Utah State University community to better understand issues related to racial justice.
 This resource was developed in response to nationwide events in spring and summer of 2020.
 The hope is these resources will be used by USU community members for individual processing and growth, as well as in their teaching and learning.

-We view this guide as a work in progress, and will continue to build the content.
-We value your suggested resources to support our community learning on this topic.
+We view this guide as a work in progress, and will continue to build the content to support deeper dives into these complex topics.
+We value your suggested resources to support our community learning.
 Please send us suggestions through this Qualtrics survey.